top of page

 Why don't coffee/tea/chocolate/soda and fluvoxamine (Luvox) play well together?

-Have you seen the story on "60 Minutes" about fluvoxamine being studied for COVID-19 treatment and want to find a study, or you're thinking about asking your doctor to prescribe it?
-Or you're already taking it for OCD or depression and having some issues?
+Are you thinking about taking Luvox (fluoxetine)?
+Or you're already taking it (for OCD or depression) and having some issues?
 Heads up: Fluvoxamine and caffeine don't mix!

 Think about this: What are the side effects of fluvoxamine ("Luvox") supposed to be?
 Headaches, nausea, jitters, and insomnia, right?
 Remind you of anything?

-Wondering why you've never heard of this for Prozac (fluoxetine), a relative of Luvox (fluvoxamine)?
+Okay, but wait.
+Wondering why you've never heard of this issue regarding Prozac (fluoxetine), which sounds similar to fluvoxamine (Luvox) and is indeed a close cousin?
 Because Prozac goes mostly through a different pathway, luckily, called CYP2D6.
-No wonder it is more popular!
+That's not the metabolic pathway caffeine uses-- so, no conflict there.
+No wonder Prozac is more popular!
+It's easier to take.

 So how does this play out?
-Let's say you start on fluvoxamine (for COVID-19, depression, or OCD) and you drink your regular cup of coffee in the morning.
-Only now, it lasts 30-35 hours because the fluvoxamine is jamming the pipe!
-Then you drink one at noon, and it lasts 30-35 hours, on top of the last one.
-Then you have your last one (or some chocolate and a soda) at 4 pm, and watch out!
+Let's say you start on fluvoxamine and you drink your regular cup of coffee in the morning.
+Only now, it lasts 30-35 hours because the fluvoxamine is jamming the metabolic "pipe."
+Then you drink another coffee at noon out of habit, and it lasts 30-35 hours-- and that's on top of the last one, which is still hanging around.
+You have your last coffee at 4 pm (or some tea, or some chocolate or a soda), and WATCH OUT!

-And, one last wrinkle: There are genetic differences.
-In most people, caffeine lasts roughly 5-8 hours (for example, you'd better quit by 2 or 4 PM if you want to get to sleep at 10); but some people are super-sensitive ("slow metabolizers"), and some people can drink coffee all day long ("ultra-rapid metabolizers").
-(It's around 1-15% on each end, depending on race etc.) There's even a genetic test for it (and it's included in the deluxe version of the 23andMe results).
+One last wrinkle: There are genetic differences on top of that.
+In most people, caffeine lasts roughly 5-8 hours; for example, you'd better quit by 2 or 4 PM if you want to get to sleep at 10.
+But some people are super-sensitive ("slow metabolizers"), and some people can drink coffee all day long ("ultra-rapid metabolizers").
+Around 1-15% of people are in each of those categories at the ends, depending on race etc. There's even a genetic test for it (and it's included in the deluxe version of the 23andMe results).

 GETTING SPECIFIC: WATCH OUT FOR HIDDEN CAFFEINE